🚀 Amazon SEO 2026: Why Your Listings Are Invisible (RUFUS AI Explained)

 RUFUS AI is no longer in beta.
-It’s live, it’s reading your listings right now, and most sellers have no idea their Amazon SEO strategy is already behind.
+It’s live, it’s reading your listings right now—and most sellers have no idea their Amazon SEO strategy is already outdated.

 Most Amazon sellers are still optimizing the way they did in 2023–2024.

-They open tools like Helium 10, check keyword indexing, see green ticks, and assume their SEO is done.
+They open tools, check keyword indexing, see green ticks… and assume their SEO is done.

 But there’s a second layer now—and it’s quietly costing them sales they don’t even know they’re losing.